Danger (Migos and Marshmello song)

-"Danger" is a song by American hip hop group Migos and American EDM producer and DJ Marshmello, taken from the soundtrack of the 2017 American urban fantasy action crime film, Bright (2017).
-It was written by the artists alongside Paul Judge, who produced it with Marshmello, with production handled by the latter two.
+"Danger" is a song by American hip hop group Migos and American DJ & music producer Marshmello, taken from the soundtrack of the 2017 American urban fantasy action crime film, Bright.
+It was written by the artists alongside Paul Judge, who produced it with Marshmello.
 The song was released on December 7, 2017.
 "Danger" debuted at 82 on the Billboard Hot 100.
 It was certified Gold by the Recording Industry Association of America on April 30, 2019.